1896 Lafayette football team

 The 1896 Lafayette football team was an American football team that represented Lafayette College of Easton, Pennsylvania, as an independent during the 1896 college football season.
 In their second season under head coach Parke H. Davis, Lafayette compiled an 11–0–1 record, shut out 10 of 12 opponents, and outscored all opponents by a total of 240 to 10.
-The team was retroactively selected as the co-national champion by the National Championship Foundation and the team's own head coach, Parke H. Davis, in his later role as a football historian.
+The team was retroactively selected as the co-national champion by the National Championship Foundation and the team's own head coach, Davis, in his later role as a football historian.

 Lafayette played a scoreless tie with Princeton in the second game of the year and defeated West Virginia three times in three days by a combined score of 56–0.
 On October 24, Lafayette defeated Penn, 6–4, breaking the Quakers' 34-game winning streak.
 Lafayette closed its season with an 18–6 win over Navy.

 Notable players on the team included: